BioCLIP: A Vision Foundation Model for the Tree of Life: Experiments

 \subsection{Can \modelname{} Generalize to Unseen Taxa?}

-Taxonomic names are added, removed, and changed as biologists discover and classify new and existing species. \modelname{} should generalize to unseen taxonomic names so that it doesn't need to be re-trained for every new species.
+Taxonomic names are added, removed, and changed as biologists discover and classify new and existing species. \modelname{} should generalize to unseen taxonomic names to avoid re-training for every new species.
 To empirically answer whether \modelname{} generalizes well to unseen taxa, we introduce a new evaluation task that is both biologically and empirically motivated: \textbf{\rarespecies{.}}

-Classifying ``rare'' species is an important and challenging computer vision application in biology, particularly in the context of conservation efforts around the world \citep{tuia2022perspectives}.
+Classifying ``rare'' species is an important and challenging computer vision application in biology, particularly in the context of global conservation efforts \citep{tuia2022perspectives}.
 To the best of our knowledge, there is no diverse, publicly available rare species classification dataset.
-Recently published examples \citep{Mou_Liang_Hu_Meng_Han_Xu_2023,Liu_Hou_Huang_Liu_He_Zheng_Ning_Zhang} lack species diversity with only a dozen classes, compared to our 400.
-We aim to fill this gap and collect all the species on the IUCN Red List (\href{https://www.iucnredlist.org/}{iucnredlist.org}) classified\footnote{ IUCN has classified \num{150388} species and generally updates their list twice per year (\href{https://www.iucnredlist.org/assessment/updates}{IUCN Update Schedule}).
+Recently published work \citep{Mou_Liang_Hu_Meng_Han_Xu_2023,liu2023lote} lack species diversity with only a dozen classes.
+We aim to fill this gap, collecting all $\approx25$K species on the IUCN Red List (\href{https://www.iucnredlist.org/}{iucnredlist.org}) classified\footnote{ IUCN has classified \num{150388} species and generally updates their list twice per year (\href{https://www.iucnredlist.org/assessment/updates}{IUCN Update Schedule}).
 The classifications used for this dataset are current as of July 13, 2023. } as Near Threatened, Vulnerable, Endangered, Critically Endangered, or Extinct in the Wild.
-There are approximately \num{25000} species in these categories, and we select \num{400} species from this list where each is represented by at least \num{30} images in our EOL dataset.
-These species are then completely removed from \datasetname{,} creating an \textit{unseen} \rarespecies{} test set with \num{30} images per species.
-This dataset demonstrates (1) \modelname{'s} out-of-distribution generalization to unseen taxa, (2) \modelname{'s} potential applications, and (3) a crucial large \rarespecies{} dataset for the community to address the ongoing biodiversity crisis.
+We select \num{400} such species represented by at least \num{30} images in our EOL dataset, then remove them from \datasetname{,} creating an \textit{unseen} \rarespecies{} test set with \num{30} images per species.
+This dataset demonstrates (1) \modelname{'s} out-of-distribution generalization to unseen taxa, (2) \modelname{'s} potential applications, and (3) provides a crucial dataset for the community to address the ongoing biodiversity crisis.

-\textbf{Results}. \cref{tab:classification-results} shows that \modelname{} substantially outperforms both baseline CLIP models, as well as the iNat21-trained CLIP model, at zero-shot classification, especially on unseen taxa (see the column labeled ``Rare Species'').
+\textbf{Results}. \cref{tab:classification-results} shows that \modelname{} substantially outperforms both baseline CLIP models, as well as the iNat21-trained CLIP model, at zero-shot classification, especially on unseen taxa (see the ``Rare Species'' column).
+We attribute \modelname{'s} strong zero-shot performance on this broad and diverse set of tasks to the broad and diverse classes in \datasetname{.} We explore how data diversity leads to broadly useful image representations in \cref{subsec:text-type-ablation}.